If you have a question that has not been addressed here please email it to firstname.lastname@example.org

 Not covered if conception is within 12 months from the date of new membership or from date of upgrade to the Diamond Membership Plan from the Emerald Plan.

 YES.
-Members on either of the Diamond Plans have the NEWBORN BENEFIT cover of $30,000 (Per Birth).
-The Newborn Benefit runs in conjunction with the Pregnancy & Childbirth Benefit and is only applicable if conception followed the 12 month period from date of new membership or upgrade to the Diamond Plans.
+Members have NEWBORN BENEFIT cover of up to USD50,000 (Per Birth) on the Diamond Plan and USD 30 000 on the Emerald Plan.
+The Newborn Benefit runs in conjunction with the Pregnancy and Childbirth Benefit and is only applicable if conception followed the 12-month waiting period from date of new membership.

-The Newborn Benefit covers the IN-PATIENT treatment of acute illness which presents symptoms at birth or which manifests within 14 days following birth.
+The Newborn Benefit covers the IN-PATIENT treatment of acute illness which presents symptoms at birth or which manifests within 14 days on the Emerald Plan and 60 days on the Diamond Plan following birth depending on the plan you are on.
 To include hospital accommodation costs for the maternal parent while the baby receives treatment.

 Yes, the HIV/AIDS Benefit covers IN-PATIENT costs which arise from or are in any way related to HIV and/or HIV related illness, including AIDS or AIDS Related Complex Syndrome and/or any mutant derivative or variation thereof.